perkovich/robot/README.md

 A automatic lawn mower ("robot") is one of the best choices to cut your lawn: automatic, continous, powered by electricity, keeps the grass green and the neighbours jealous.
 It usually does the job good without support but depending on your garden it might get stuck once in a while.
 There are advanced robots that are connected to internet and can send notifications but if you have a cheaper model you don't have features like that.

 With the help of a Raspberry PI and a magnetic contact and this script I got basic functionality working.
-So now my robot has its own Twitter account (@stikla9) and it sends med notification whenever it goes OUT to work, IN to charge or if its not returning within 75 minutes it sends an EMERGENCY.
+So now my robot has its own Twitter account (@stikla9) and it sends notification whenever it goes OUT to work, IN to charge or if its not returning within 75 minutes it sends an EMERGENCY.

 I use Domoticz to handle the notifications and to add the robot to my home automation system and the web service PushingBox (http://www.pushingbox.com) to update Twitter.